-If and when the title is bestowed upon a sportswriter, it will no doubt be ESPN.com’s “Sports Guy” Bill Simmons.
-As the daily newspaper sports section diminishes; finding a new home on the world wide web, perhaps no one personifies this revolution better than Bill Simmons.
-To quote a Bill Simmons feature story in New York Times:
+If and when the title is bestowed upon a sportswriter, it will no doubt be former ESPN.com’s “Sports Guy” Bill Simmons.
+As the daily newspaper sports section diminishes; finding a new home on the world wide web, perhaps no one personifies this revolution better than Simmons.

 In other words, Bill Simmons is the rock star of rock stars in the sports media world.
 Therefore, making him Elvis Presley.
 The many coincidences are striking; and go well beyond a shared love for the city of Las Vegas.
 As Bill Simmons parts ways with ESPN to begin the next chapter, let’s look at how he got here.

 1. Technological developments in Media perfectly coincided their career arc.